harmony-one/h/progress/uladzislau-muraveika.md

+2025-11-14 Fri:

+Main focus on the week was the Teleport proxy upgrade to the LTS version, fixes for the Ansible code around it, hardening its setup.
+Everything was successfully finished, new versions monitor was setup and already catch one fresh release.
+Only internal documentation update left here.

+For the support activities, I've created a shared snapDB with community.

+Additionally, I've updated Base node setup to return more eth_getLogs results, found one issue in the original repo and upgraded the Reth node.

+---

 2025-11-07 Fri:

 First of all, I was helping Gheis with the [trusted nodes concept](https://github.com/harmony-one/harmony/pull/4962) testing on the devnet.
 I've created a few new panels from my side to visualize how trusted nodes are used both on the libp2p and stream levels through both shards.